DataDog/datadog-agent/docs/cloud-workload-security/backend.md

                 "ip",
                 "port"
             ],
-            "description": "IPPortFamilySerializer is used to serialize an IP, Port and address family context to JSON" },
+            "description": "IPPortFamilySerializer is used to serialize an IP, port, and address family context to JSON" },
         "MMapEvent": {
             "properties": {